memsql/memsql-perf-tools/docs/01_intro.md

 krobes, uprobes, and static tracepoints.
 See [3] for more information.
 Ftrace is pretty neat, and may be useful for performance investigations in its own right.

-It's interface is through the `/sys/kernel/debug/tracing` filesystem.
+Its interface is through the `/sys/kernel/debug/tracing` filesystem.
 It is useful if you need to debug your BPF script -- e.g., maybe it seems like your probe isn't firing.
 You can set a kprobe manually through the ftrace filesystem interface to see if it fires there, and isolate whether it is just your BPF